Mark Bertolini

-Mark T. Bertolini (born 1956) is an American businessman who is the Co-CEO of Bridgewater Associates, one of the world's largest hedge funds.
-He was previously the CEO of Aetna, a Fortune 50 diversified health care benefits company with over $60 billion in 2015 revenue.
-Bertolini assumed the role of CEO on November 29, 2010 and of Chairman on April 8, 2011 until Aetna was sold to CVS on November 28, 2018.
+Mark T. Bertolini (born 1956) is an American business executive who has been the CEO of Oscar Health, a tech-driven health insurance company located in New York, since 2023.
+He was the co-CEO of Bridgewater Associates, one of the world's largest hedge funds, and was previously the CEO of Aetna, a Fortune 50 diversified health care benefits company with over $60 billion in 2015 revenue.
+Bertolini assumed the role of CEO in November 2010 and of chairman in April 2011, until Aetna was sold to CVS in November 2018.
+He is also the chairman of Verizon since October 2025.

-Early life
+Early life and education

-Bertolini was born in 1956.
+Bertolini was born in Detroit, in 1956.
 He completed his undergraduate studies at Wayne State University in Detroit, Michigan, and earned an MBA from Cornell University's Samuel Curtis Johnson Graduate School of Management.